IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 -  Review information about [deployment environments](#deployment-environments).
 -  Review information about the [deployment options](#deployment-options) available, including the benefits of each, and decide which to use.

-#### Operator Versions
+### Operator Versions

-Select the required version from the GCP Download column in the following table.
+The latest ZIP file is linked in the GCP Download column in the following table.

-import ReleaseMatrix from '/docs/snippets/_private-operator-release-matrix.mdx';

 <ReleaseMatrix />